September 8, 2018, Dreamstyle Stadium, Albuquerque, NM

-Click the “Available Shifts” link on the Volunteer page to register for a shift or two! (or more)
+Click the “Register to Volunteer” button on the Volunteer page to register for a shift or two! (or more)

 Where along the route can I help out?

 Our routes cover a large area in and out of the Albuquerque area.
 We’ll need volunteers throughout.
-Visit our Volunteer page and the “Available Shifts” link for details.
-If you’re curious, check out our Routes page.
+Check out our Routes page for rest stop locations.

 When will I receive confirmation of my volunteer job, date, time and location?

 During the volunteer registration process, you will choose your volunteer position, day, date and shift time.
 A confirmation of your choices will be emailed to you.

 What if my plans change and I need to switch jobs or cancel?